 <textarea> into a robust, fully-functional WYSIWYG content editor.
 Features include lightweight file size, keyboard shortcuts, Ajax-powered live-preview, standards-based code output, and great cross-browser compatibility.
 Supports many different markup systems, including HTML, Textile, Wiki Syntax, Markdown, BBcode or even your own custom markup system.

 Bottom line: markItUp! is a lightweight, customizable, and flexible universal markup editor that is perfect for blogs, CMSs, forums, websites, and just about everything in-between.
+This can be great to use for a ton of websites in varying industries, such as a hotel using the CMS wordpress.

 18. Dijit Editor for Dojo